 Once again I’ll do a kindness for that ideal reader who is no other than myself and I shall not recount word by word the next couple of minutes of conversation, to which I listened but did not take a vocal part in, with Mrs. Rathbone all the while hanging as tightly to my forearm as if we stood on the deck of a small ship in a raging sea.

-But after about two minutes I suppose I got bored just standing there, so I went over to my usual rocker and sat down.
-I instinctively looked to my left, to where I often left a book lying on the floor.
-Unfortunately there was no book, but there was still Kevin’s pile of comics to my right, between his chair and mine.
-But as I turned to look I couldn’t help but notice that my corporeal host myself was still standing there next to Mrs. Rathbone, with an only slightly resigned look on my face.
+But I suppose I got bored just standing there, so I went over to my usual rocker and sat down.
+Kevin’s usual pile of comic books lay on the little table to my right, and I was just about to look through them to see if there were any I hadn’t read yet when I couldn’t help but notice that my own corporeal host was still standing there next to Mrs. Rathbone, with an only slightly resigned look on my face.